wissamassaf/readMe/README.md

 - aws/VolumeManager: This object can be used to create, delete, describe, attach, and describe the state of a volume, along with a method that schedules a script  aws/volumeStateChecker.
 - aws/volumeStateChecker: This script is a scheduled script that runs according to the stateCheckIntervalInSec variable defined in the config file that checks the state of the created volume, and inform the user via email when the volume reaches the desired state(available).
 Also the script will create tags, and subscribe another script.

+## Authentication:
+Scriptr will handle the authentication and signatures which are required to do any api call with aws so you won't have to worry about signature or authorization with aws.
 ## How to use
 - Use the Import Modules feature to deploy the aforementioned scripts in your scriptr account, in a folder named "modules/aws".
 - Create a developer account and an application at [aws](https://aws.amazon.com/ec2/).